kobs30/onomy-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 In the current Cosmos SDK documentation on the [Object-Capability Model](../core/ocap.md), it is stated that:

-> We assume that a thriving ecosystem of Cosmos-SDK modules that are easy to compose into a blockchain application will contain faulty or malicious modules.
+> We assume that a thriving ecosystem of Onomy-SDK modules that are easy to compose into a blockchain application will contain faulty or malicious modules.

 There is currently not a thriving ecosystem of Cosmos SDK modules.
 We hypothesize that this is in part due to:
 1. lack of a stable v1.0 Cosmos SDK to build modules off of.
 Module interfaces are changing, sometimes dramatically, from